inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## Web Application Structure

+### Endpoints

+#### Endpoint: `/`

+- Includes a basic HTML, JavaScript, CSS frontend, which displays the current time in Moscow.
+- The time is fetched from the `/time` endpoint.

+#### Endpoint: `/time`

+- Returns the current time in Moscow in JSON format.
+- Pytz is used to get the current time in Moscow.
+- If `timezone` is specified in the query string, the time in that timezone is returned instead.

+#### Endpoint: `/visits`

+- Returns the number of times the `/` endpoint has been accessed.
+- The number of visits is stored in a `visit_volume/visits` file.
+- The number of visits is incremented every time the `/` endpoint is accessed.

 ### Project Structure

 - Code is separated into different modules (e.g., `main.py`, `time.py`) for better maintainability.